altescy/cachestore/examples/README.md

 # Examples

-This is a example of CacheStore including the following files:
+This is an example of CacheStore including the following files:

 - `square.py`: Python script with CacheStore
 - `cachestore.ini`: Configuration file of CacheStore